 In reviewing the site specific information provided for this project and acting as Lead Agency, the City of Roseville, Development Services Department, Planning Division has analyzed the potential environmental impacts created by this project and determined that the findings of CEQA Section 15162 concerning the decision not to prepare a subsequent EIR or negative declaration and the findings of CEQA Section 15164 concerning the decision to prepare an Addendum can be made.
-As supported by substantial evidence within the Addendum to the Sierra Vista Specific Plan Environmental Impact Report (SCH # 2008032115, adopted on May 5, 2010), the Lead Agency makes the following findings:
+As supported by substantial evidence within the Addendum to the Sierra Vista Specific Plan EIR (2008032115, adopted on May 5, 2010), the Lead Agency makes the following findings:

-- [X] No substantial changes are proposed in the project which would require major revisions of the previous EIR. - [X] No substantial changes have occurred with respect to the circumstances under which the project is undertaken. - [X] There is no new information of substantial importance which was not known and could not have been known with the exercise of due diligence at the time the previous EIR was certified as complete. - [X] Only minor technical changes or additions are necessary in order to deem the adopted environmental document adequate.
+- [X] No substantial changes are proposed in the project which would require major revisions of the previous EIR or Mitigated Negative Declaration. - [X] No substantial changes have occurred with respect to the circumstances under which the project is undertaken. - [X] There is no new information of substantial importance which was not known and could not have been known with the exercise of due diligence at the time the previous EIR was certified as complete or the Mitigated Negative Declaration was adopted. - [X] Only minor technical changes or additions are necessary in order to deem the adopted environmental document adequate.